amitbirajdar/amitbirajdar/README.md

 ### Hi there 👋

-I'm a graduate student at University of Southern California majoring in Data Science.
-I'm looking for internship and Co-op opportunities for Summer and Fall semester 2022 in the Data Science, Machine Learning and Software Development domain.
+I'm a graduate student at University of Southern California majoring in Data Science.\n I'm looking for internship and Co-op opportunities for Summer and Fall semester 2022 in the Data Science, Machine Learning and Software Development domain.